 The authors write: “One can imagine situations in which such predictions, even if incorrect, could pose a threat to an individual’s well-being, freedom, or even life.”
 Indeed, it does become difficult to stay on top of your own digital data and a loss of trust in digital service is a possible consequence.
 Hence the authors conclude: “It is our hope, however, that the trust and goodwill among parties interacting in the digital environment can be maintained by providing users with transparency and control over their information, leading to an individually controlled balance between the promises and perils of the Digital Age.”

-The full paper covers only four pages and can be viewed directly on the PNAS website.
+The full paper covers only four pages and can be viewed directly on the PNAS website [No Longer Available].

 If you don’t want people snooping around your Likes, hide your personal information on Facebook, especially in the view of Facebook’s Graph Search.
 Also have a look at our (Very) Unofficial Facebook Privacy Guide.